benjamin-heasly/mitsuba-docker/README.md

 Unfortunately, the Mitsuba build with scons takes more memory than Docker Hub provisions for automated builds (I you get think 3GB).
 So for now you just have to DIY.

-If you have a Docker Hub account, you can push up the image and reuse it anywhere.
+If you have a Docker Hub account, you can push up the image manually, then use it from anywhere.
 That way, you only have to build the image once:
  - `sudo docker login`
  - `sudo docker push my-name/mitsuba-docker:latest`